 FOURTH FLOOR – Simulation

 Newly designed simulation and assessment spaces will create a robust, enriched learning environment where students, healthcare providers, patients, and caregivers can learn together to improve education, health outcomes, quality of care and independent living.
-Devoted to interprofessional education and simulation, and Healthcare Theatre work, this floor will provide space for training of undergraduate and graduate students across the all departments of the College and enrich collaboration with our clinical partners.
-Virtual and augmented reality will mimic real-world settings, to allow students to work amidst a myriad of simulated patient environments.
-Focus will be on interprofessional team practice with patients, interpersonal management of teams and communication techniques, and patient education and chronic disease management.
+Devoted to interprofessional education and simulation, and Healthcare Theatre work, this floor will provide space for training of undergraduate and graduate students from across the University to enrich collaboration with our clinical partners.
+Virtual and augmented reality will mimic real-life settings, to allow students to work amidst a myriad of simulated patient environments.
+Focus will be on interprofessional team practice with patients, interpersonal management of teams and communication techniques and patient education, and chronic disease management.

 Hover over an area for more information